Founding Engineer - Infrastructure & Platform

 Accretional is building a ==cloud platform for the next era of software development==, one where AI agents work alongside developers.
 The platform ties together Brilliant (a browser-based agentic IDE), Statue (a static site generator), Source (managed Git hosting), and the infrastructure that makes it all run.

-As a founding engineer on a small team, I've ended up owning systems across every layer of the stack: from the data layer that AI agents query, to the publishing pipeline that puts sites on custom domains, to the workflow system that powers AI-assisted coding in the IDE.
+As a founding engineer on a small team, I've ended up owning systems across every layer of the stack: from the inference library and data layer that AI agents query, to the publishing pipeline that puts sites on custom domains, to the workflow system that powers AI-assisted coding in the IDE.

 What founding engineer actually means